 The second most popular form of doujinshi is video games, often programmed by one person or a very small group.
 Probably the most well-known of doujin soft producers, and one of the few to cross over into commercial game production, is Type-Moon.
-The Touhou games constitute possibly the longest-running series of doujin game productions, since the first one was released in 1996 and there have been 19 games in the series, although there are other potential contenders to that throne.
+The Touhou Project games constitute possibly the longest-running series of doujin game productions, since the first one was released in 1996 and as of 2020 there have been 29 games in the series, although there are other potential contenders to that throne.

 Doujinshi has two effects upon Anime: the first is that several highly regarded anime have been based on either doujinshi or on artists who established their presence as creators of doujinshi.
-This includes famous individuals such as CLAMP, Ken Akamatsu (who dabbles in both), and Yoshitoshi ABe (who created the original doujinshi that Haibane Renmei is based on).
+This includes famous individuals such as CLAMP (who started out as a doujinshi circle before becoming professional manga creators), Ken Akamatsu (who dabbles in both), and Yoshitoshi ABe (who created the original doujinshi that Haibane Renmei is based on).

 The second effect is that a number of anime feature doujinshi as either primary Plot Points or sideline elements.
 Involvement in doujinshi is usually a trait of Otaku Surrogates.
 Comic Party and Doujin Work are stories centered around it, while Genshiken addresses it as a fandom trait; Otaku no Video from Studio Gainax is essentially a fanciful self-biopic of the company's origins as a doujin circle.